lrita/favor_repos/README.md

 ## Shell
 * [google/oss-fuzz](https://github.com/google/oss-fuzz) OSS-Fuzz - continuous fuzzing for open source software.
 * [iamxy/tracing-tools](https://github.com/iamxy/tracing-tools) Useful tracing tools to find the performance problems
-* [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+* [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [rcaloras/bash-preexec](https://github.com/rcaloras/bash-preexec) ⚡ preexec and precmd functions for Bash just like Zsh.

 ## Swift